Security

 Technical and operational requirements:

-From TRL 0
+Starting at TRL 0

-Georg Geiger, Senior Knowledge Architect AI/ML
+Georg Geiger, Senior Knowledge Architect, AI/ML

-Substitute: Dr. Marco Hoffmann, Program Manager
+Alternate: Dr. Marco Hoffmann, Program Manager

-Bernd Nagelrauf, Product Manager C-UAS
+Bernd Nagelrauf, C-UAS Product Manager

-Contact at Bayern Innovativ:
+Contact person at Bayern Innovativ:

 Bianca Sum